What Is Retirement Planning? Steps, Stages, and What to Consider

 2. Pre-Retirement Stage (50s to Early 60s)

-As you approach retirement, your focus shifts from building wealth to protecting it.
-You should review your financial plans, adjust your asset allocation, and make necessary preparations for the transition to retirement.
+As retirement approaches, the focus shifts from building wealth to protecting it.
+Review your financial plans, adjust your asset allocation, and prepare for the transition to retirement.

 Key Actions:

-• Reduce Risk Exposure: As you get closer to retirement, it's important to reduce exposure to high-risk investments like stocks and increase investments in safer assets like bonds.
+• Reduce Risk Exposure: Decrease your exposure to high-risk investments like stocks and increase investments in safer assets like bonds.

 3. Retirement Stage (60s and Beyond)

 Once you retire, the focus shifts to managing your assets and generating income from your savings.
-You'll also need to consider factors like Social Security, healthcare, and possibly downsizing.
+Consider factors like Social Security, healthcare, and possibly downsizing.

 Key Actions: